 - Select Create a plan, then click Create plan.

-- Give your plan a name, and choose one of the privacy options:
+- Enter a name for your plan, and choose one of the plan privacy options:

-- No restrictions (default option) – every Portfolio for Jira user will be able to access the plan
+- No restrictions – every Portfolio for JIRA user will be able to access the plan

 - Private – only the creator of the plan has view and edit permissions

 Note that if you select private, only you will be able to see or access the plan.
-The plan will not be viewable by any other users, including Jira administrators and system administrators.
-If necessary, you can change the privacy option at any time.
+The plan will not be viewable by any other users, including JIRA administrators and system administrators.

 Sources Description Board

 A board displays issues from one or more projects, giving you a flexible way of viewing, managing and reporting on work in progress.
 There are two types of boards in JIRA Software: